NoobyNull/Digital-Workshop/docs/builds/GITLAB_WINDOWS_CI_SETUP.md

-# Digital Workshop – GitLab Windows CI/CD Setup
+# Digital Workshop - GitLab Windows CI/CD Setup

-This guide explains how to prepare the self‑hosted GitLab instance that runs at `http://192.168.0.40` so every push to `main`, `develop`, release branches, or manually triggered pipelines builds a signed Windows executable through `.gitlab-ci.yml`.
+This guide explains how to prepare the self-hosted GitLab instance that runs at `http://192.168.0.40` so every push to `main` (for example merges from `develop`) or manually triggered pipelines builds a signed Windows executable through `.gitlab-ci.yml`.

 The steps are split into two parts:

-1. **Infrastructure** – provision a Windows runner that is allowed to pick the `windows`/`digital-workshop` tagged jobs.
+1. **Infrastructure** - provision a Windows runner that is allowed to pick the `windows`/`digital-workshop` tagged jobs.
-2. **Project bootstrap** – configure CI/CD variables and defaults via the GitLab API so the pipeline has everything it needs to produce the EXE and publish artifacts.
+2. **Project bootstrap** - configure CI/CD variables and defaults via the GitLab API so the pipeline has everything it needs to produce the EXE and publish artifacts.

 ---